mozilla/vtt.js/README.md

 API
 ===

-The parser has a simple request-like API:
+The parser has a simple API:

 ```javascript
 var parser = new WebVTTParser();